-

 Mr Ho Choon Hiong, 33, first heard about Mr See when Singapore Rebel was banned three years ago.

-He was among a group of 12 film-makers who wrote to the Government then, asking for greater clarity as to what constituted a party political film.
+was among a group of 12 film-makers who wrote to the Government then,

 The incident led to him meeting Mr See.